Is Real Estate a Good Investment?

 Research the Property Carefully

 If you are purchasing land that you plan to sell at a later date, you need to research the land deed thoroughly.
-Find out if any roads are planned close to the land you purchase and consider how that will affect the property value.
+Find out if any new roads are planned close to the land you purchase and consider how that will affect the property value.
 Also, be sure there isn’t a lien on the property.
-You also may want to consider things like the comparables in the neighborhood, if the area is up-and-coming, and other external factors that could affect the property value.
+You may also want to consider things like the comparables in the neighborhood, including whether the area is up-and-coming, and other external factors that could affect the property value.

-Once you have done your research, you should be able to make the correct decision about purchasing it for investment.
+Once you have done your research, you should be able to make the correct decision about purchasing it as an investment.

 Investing is always a risk, so keep that in mind.
-You may make money on your investment; and you may lose money, too.
+You may make money on your investment, but you could lose money as well.
 Things may change, and an area that you thought might increase in value might not actually go up, and vice versa.

 Some real estate investors begin by purchasing a duplex or a house with a basement apartment, then living in one unit and renting out the other.
 This is a good way to get your feet wet, but keep in mind that you will be living in the same building as your tenant.